ASSERT-KTH/SelfAPR/README.md

-## All perturbed samples under the folder: PerturbedSamples
+## All perturbed samples under the folder: Samples_SelfAPR

 An example is as follow, for replace the variable shartName with variable longName.